• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Removing Physicians from an MPN: A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-August 23, 2023 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+August 23, 2023 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Substantial savings are often realized through use of a Medical Provider Network (MPN), especially if the MPN offers the highest quality of medical providers.
 Since the creation of MPNs, we have seen our share of “problematic” doctors.
 Some physicians have a reputation for recommending surgery for every work comp patient they see, while others are known to keep injured workers on disability for prolonged periods of time.
 It’s almost impossible to obtain a light duty release from these doctors, let alone an MMI report.
 When an MMI report is finally issued, an unusually high permanent disability rating is often identified.
 By the time a claims administrator realizes they have a “bad apple” in their MPN, it is usually too late to do anything about it.
 By then word has spread among applicant attorneys who quickly transfer clients to the newly discovered liberal doctor.
 What is a claims administrator to do?